zazapeta/rx-react-store-docs/methods.md

 `connect` is a High Order Component (react-redux.connect).
 It's create a component that listen for changes comming from the given store.

+>TIPS: To integrate RxStore with another view library, you may override `connect`

 {% common %}
 _todo.container.jsx_